ErikSchierboom/requirejstutorial/README.md

 The build profile and command-line options can do exactly the same things, they just have a different way of doing them.

-In our example, we will be using a build profile.
-A build profile is a JavaScript file that defines the configuration options to use when optimizing.
+In our example, we'll use a build profile, which is just a JavaScript file containing the configuration options.
 Here is our example's build profile:

 ```javascript
 ({